The Texas Anti-Indemnity Statute

 Yes, indemnity provisions are typically enforceable.
 Generally speaking, these provisions should be inclusive enough that they address the concerns of each party, but reasonable enough that enforceability is not challenged.

-What is Broad Form Indemnity?
+What Is Broad Form Indemnity?

 Why Choose Our Team?
 Unwavering Commitment to the Success of our Clients